hammoh7/Ethereum-Solidity/Notes/Solidity.md

 ### Events
 Events are mechanism for logging and emitting data to the Ethereum blockchain.
-They serve various purposes, including updating user interfaces, providing a cheap form of storage, and enabling off-chain applications to react to on-chain events.
+They serve various purposes, including updating user interfaces, providing a cheap form of storage, and enabling off-chain applications to react to on-chain events.<br>
 Events are declared using the event keyword followed by the event name.
-They can have zero or more parameters, each with its own data type.
+They can have zero or more parameters, each with its own data type.<br>
 Example-
 ```
 event Log(address indexed sender, string message);
 event AnotherLog();
 ```
 1. Event Emission:-
-   Events are emitted using the emit keyword followed by the event name and any required parameters.
+   Events are emitted using the emit keyword followed by the event name and any required parameters.<br>
    Example-
    ```
    function test() public {